ThomasWeiser/elmfire-extra/README.md

-This package provides an API layer on top of the basic [ElmFire](http://package.elm-lang.org/packages/ThomasWeiser/elmfire/latest) API, that treats a Firebase collection as a key-value store and makes it available basically as an Elm dictionary with similar operations on it.
+This package provides an API layer on top of the basic [ElmFire](http://package.elm-lang.org/packages/ThomasWeiser/elmfire/latest) API, that treats a Firebase collection as a key-value store and makes it available basically as an Elm dictionary with corresponding operations on it.

 The package consists of two modules, for reading and writing respectively: